111 Myrtle St, Suite 101

 Girls Leadership encourages individuals of all racial, ethnic and socioeconomic backgrounds to apply for this position.
 Girls Leadership is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other basis prohibited by applicable law.

-To apply, please send a resume and cover letter in Word or pdf format to email@example.com.
-The subject line of the email should include your full name and “Accounting & HR Administrator.”
+To apply, please send a resume and a cover letter in Word or pdf format to firstname.lastname@example.org.
+The subject line of the email should include your full name and “COO.”